Aidil Zafuan

 Mohamad Aidil Zafuan bin Abd.
-Radzak (born 3 August 1987) also known as Aidil Zafuan, is a Malaysian retired professional footballer who last played primarily as a centre-back and is currently working as an assistant coach for Malaysia Super League club Johor Darul Ta'zim.
+Radzak (born 3 August 1987) also known as Aidil Zafuan, is a Malaysian retired professional footballer who last played primarily as a centre-back and is currently working as an assistant coach for Malaysia.
 In his time with Johor Darul Ta'zim, he has won 26 trophies in total and making 211 appearances for the club.

 Aidil is a former member of the Malaysia U23 and Malaysia U20 squad and has represented the Malaysia national team at the 2007 AFC Asian Cup.

 Aidil has individually won 5 FAM Football Awards 'Best Defender Award' making him the only defender in the league to hold this record.
 Aidil has also won 11 Malaysia Super League title where he is the first and only player in the league history to win 10th consecutive league title with Johor Darul Ta'zim.
 He has also win 5 Malaysia Cup, 8 Malaysia Charity Shield, 4 Malaysia FA Cup and 1 AFC Cup.

 Personal life

-He is the older of his twin, Zaquan Adha who is also a professional footballer.
+He is the older brother of his twin Zaquan Adha, who is also a professional footballer.
+Aidil Zafuan was previously married to Rita Rudaini (actress of Malaysia).
+They married in 2008, divorced in 2013, and have 2 sons together.
+He later married Zarema Zainal in 2014.